Erica Robyn Burley, M.S., L.Ac

 I began practicing acupuncture in the Bronx in 2008 by becoming a nationally certified Acudetox Specialist at Lincoln Hospital, the founding site of the N.A.D.A.
 AcuDetox protocol.
 This protocol was developed with the support of the Black Panthers in the 1970s as a tool to rebuild communities in the South Bronx by providing non-chemical treatments for substance detox and recovery.
 My experiences in the Bronx inspired me to dedicate my life to the use of Chinese medicine as a means to effect personal growth and social change.

-I followed my dreams to become a licensed acupuncturist and board-certified Chinese herbalist, and to establish my private practice, Silver Lining Acupuncture.
+I followed my dreams to become a licensed acupuncturist and board-certified Chinese herbalist.
 I hold a Master's Degree in Traditional Oriental Medicine (MSTOM) from Pacific College of Oriental Medicine (PCOM) in New York City, where I graduated as Valedictorian of my class.
-I am licensed to practice acupuncture by the State of New York and I am a certified Diplomate of Oriental Medicine as conferred by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).
-I also hold a Bachelor's Degree in Psychology with a focus on Women's Studies from Boston University, and have completed coursework in the Master of Science for Nutrition program at Brooklyn College.
+I am a certified Diplomate of Oriental Medicine as conferred by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).
+Additionally, I hold a Bachelor's Degree in Psychology with a focus on Women's Studies from Boston University.

 I continue to broaden my professional expertise, with gratitude, by incorporating the innate wisdom shared by each and every one of my patients.